 Skin cancer is a potentially deadly disease affecting more Americans than any other cancer.
-At Cleaver Medical Group Dermatology in Cumming, Dawsonville, Dahlonega, Johns Creek, Toccoa, and Canton, Georgia, the dermatologists provide comprehensive care to diagnose, treat, and prevent skin cancer.
+At Cleaver Medical Group Dermatology, in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Johns Creek and Toccoa, GA, the dermatologists provide comprehensive care to diagnose, treat, and prevent skin cancer.
 Call Cleaver Medical Group Dermatology today or schedule an appointment online to learn more.

 Skin cancer is a disorder that starts in the epidermis, the skin’s outermost layer.
 When cancer cells multiply, they invade deeper layers of the skin, the dermis, and subcutaneous tissue.
 They can metastasize (spread) to other areas of the body.